DouglasAmarelo/frontend-nanodegree-arcade-game/README.md

 * **left ←** go to the left

-## Information
+## Additional information
-My name is Douglas Lopes and, this is a project for the [Front End Web Developer nanodegree](https://br.udacity.com/course/front-end-web-developer-nanodegree--nd001-br-advanced) couse, by [Udacity](https://udacity.com).
+My name is [Douglas Lopes](http://douglasamarelo.com/) and, this is a project for the [Front End Web Developer nanodegree](https://br.udacity.com/course/front-end-web-developer-nanodegree--nd001-br-advanced) course, by [Udacity](https://udacity.com).